Tuesday, December 30, 2014

 The Popes' Publisher

-In the afternoon the day before yesterday, Red Baron joined the Museumsgesellschaft to visit the Herder Verlag (publishing house).
-It was Bartholomä Herder who founded the Verlag in Freiburg in 1810.
-He was also one of the founders of the Lesegesellschaft, the precursor of the Museumsgesellschaft.
+The afternoon before yesterday, Red Baron joined the Museumsgesellschaft to visit the Herder Verlag (publishing house).
+Bartholomä Herder founded the Verlag in Freiburg in 1810 and was also one of the founders of the Lesegesellschaft, the precursor of the Museumsgesellschaft.
 Therefore, I wrote a short biography of Bartholomä that served as my basis for an article in German Wikipedia.

 Meanwhile, the publishing house is in its sixth generation, with Manuel Herder at the helm.